SoftwareEngineeringDaily/SEDaily-Android/README.md

 # SEDaily-Android

-A podcast for the Software Engineering Daily Podcast
+A player for the Software Engineering Daily Podcast

 ## Getting Started